warrior-training-culture

 The Eternal Attire: Moko as a Warrior's Badge of Honor

 No exploration of Maori warrior attire is complete without an understanding of ta moko (the art of tattoo).
 Unlike body painting, moko involves carving the skin using chisels (uhi), leaving deep grooves that are filled with pigment.
 This process was deeply tapu (sacred) and signified a rite of passage into adulthood and high status.
-For a warrior, moko was a permanent, indelible part of their attire.
+For a warrior, moko was a permanent, indelible part of their attire, an eternal garment that could never be taken off.

 Moko Kanohi (Face Tattoo) and the Carving of Identity